Permian Basin: Is The Land Grab Turning Into Permania?

 3.3.
 Trend of land price

-The prevailing land prices in the 2000s were around $2000 per acre.
-Such prices can still be found for unconventional plays as late as October 2014; but by 2016 only EOR projects can be had for that kind of prices.
+The prevailing land prices in the 2000s were around $2,000 per acre.
+Such prices can still be found for unconventional plays as late as October 2014, but by 2016, only EOR projects can be had for that kind of prices.
 Land prices above $20,000 per acre started to appear around 2013 in a few deals.
 When buyers began to gravitate toward the Permian Basin since mid-2016, it has really taken off.
 As 2016 gave way to 2017, an acre of land in the Permian Basin changed hands at over $30,000 on average.
 By June 2017, the average land prices hover around $20,000 per acre (Fig. 3).
 The relaxation from $30,000/acre to $20,000/acre may indicate a slight cooling off of the frenzy at least for now.
 Market gave new IPO of Permian concerns, e.g., Jagged Peak Energy Inc. (JAG), with lukewarm reception (see here).
-There is indeed not much chunky land left for the picking anyway, investment banker Maynard Holt said "If a client came to me and said they could spend $1 billion to $2 billion, there would only be four to five names I could point to, versus 20 last year."
+There is indeed not much chunky land left for the picking anyway, investment banker Maynard Holt said, "If a client came to me and said they could spend $1 billion to $2 billion, there would only be four to five names I could point to, versus 20 last year."

 Fig. 3.
 Land price per acre in the Permian Basin, based on data compiled from Permian Basin operators' filings, releases and presentations.
 Upper, medium price; middle, monthly average land price; lower, three-month moving average of land price per acre.